bfbarkhouse/nomad-gh-runner/README.md

 ## Structure

-- `runner/`: Dockerfile, startup script and Nomad job for the runner
+- `runner/`: Dockerfile, entrypoint wrapper script and Nomad job for the runner
 - `webhook/`: Dockerfile, webhook server application, and Nomad job for the webhook

 ## Setup Overview